joe-nas/ctcf/README.md

 workflow to check for enrichment of particular tfs within ctcf mediated loops.
 ANOVA and Tukeyhsk

 #### utility_functions.R
+mainly a function like bedtools shuffle but for GRanges objects.

 ### R data: